shoplineos/shopline-sdk-go/README.md

   accessToken := "" // replace your data

   // 2. create client
-  c := client.MustNewClient(appInstance, handle, accessToken)
-  appInstance.Client = c

-  // use support to create client, it will regitster awares
-  // c := support.MustNewClient(appInstance, handle, accessToken)
-  // appInstance.Client = c
+  // use support to create client, it will regitster awares c := support.MustNewClient(appInstance, handle, accessToken) appInstance.Client = c

   // 3. use client to call API